 We drive further east to the high plateaus this morning, where we find the city of Kars on the closed Armenian border.
 Possession of Kars was hotly disputed in the 19th century, with the Russians eventually claiming it from the Ottoman Turks.
 It briefly returned to Turkish control during the First World War, before being reluctantly relinquished to the Armenians.
 It was recaptured in 1920 and has been a part of Turkey ever since.

 This afternoon we enjoy an engaging walking tour of the city’s main sights, stopping at the rocky citadel, the early walls of which date back almost 2,000 years.
-We also visit a selection of the area’s historic mansions and mosques for a unique encounter with the Armenian Turks.
+We also visit a selection of the Kars best sites, including the 10th century Armenian Church of the Holy Apostles and an area of late 19th century Russian Baltic-style houses.

 Today we take an excursion to Ani, to explore the atmospheric ruins of the medieval Armenian settlement.
 Known as “the City of 1001 Churches” this former capital of the Bagratid Armenian Empire was ransacked by Mongols in the 13th century, and subsequently reduced to rubble by a major earthquake.
 Its crumbling churches and castles rise majestically from the grassy plains, and offer a ghostly reminder of a once-great civilisation sadly destroyed.

-In the afternoon we return to Kars, for the opportunity to explore this thrilling city at our own leisure.
+In the afternoon we return to Kars, for the opportunity to explore this fascinating city at our own leisure.

 On our final full day in Turkey we travel to Doğubeyazit.
-This is the last of the Turkish towns before Iran, and lies in sight of the magnificent Mount Ararat, on which legend states Noah’s Ark came to its final rest.
+This is the last of the Turkish towns before Iran, and lies in sight of magnificent 5,00m plus Mount Ararat, on which legend states Noah’s Ark came to its final rest.

-Doğubeyazit has a long and rich history, with monuments dating back to the Urartu period, almost three millennia ago.
-Here we enter the castle, as well as the glorious, semi-ruined Ishak Pasha Palace.
+Doğubeyazit has a long and rich history, with one rock-cut tomb dating back to the Urartian period, almost three millennia ago.
+Here we explore the glorious, semi-ruined Ishak Pasha Palace.
 Built in the Ottoman period, the palace is a rare surviving example of its type, and includes a harem section, as well as its own mosque and dungeons.

-We transfer to the airport and catch our return flights home.
+We transfer to the airport in Ağrı and catch our return flights home.

 We fly from London via Istanbul to Trabzon, located on the historic Silk Road, and we check into our hotel upon arrival.